They lied to me, to get me into places like Tiantai – a tiny town with no foreigners and nothing to do – then they tried it again with Yueqing.

 After my first few days of training in Hangzhou, Echo suddenly dropped the bombshell that I’d be teaching in the city of Taizhou.
 Given that they’d told me over Skype interview that I’d be living and working in Hangzhou, I was quite taken aback.
 I’d done a fair bit of research into the sights and experiences that the city had to offer as well as the expat community, so I’d been pretty excited to settle in and get started!
 I voiced this concern to the girl delivering the news.
 ‘It’s fine’ she assured me, ‘There are lots of foreigners there, lots of things to do and you won’t notice the difference.’
 I was directed to my bus and off I went.
 I had no idea where I was headed and I only realised that I was not in Taizhou when I stepped off the bus.
 I was in a small town called Tiantai, a settlement that would soon become the source of one of my blackest memories in twenty-three years on this planet.

 That was my first mistake.
-I put my trust in Echo and allowed them to ship me off without a word of protest.
+I put my trust in Echo education and allowed them to ship me off without a word of protest.
 I found out later that Echo’s employees are encouraged by their manager to lie to our faces.
 Their team leader literally peers over their shoulders when they’re communicating with you via WeChat (Chinese WhatsApp) or email, to check that they are indeed feeding you the information that the company wants you to swallow.

 In terms of facilities, Tiantai was in no way a bad place to be stationed in.
 It was just really not the right fit for me for the following reasons;